CodeURJC-DAW-2022-23/webapp8/README.md

 #### Miguel Ángel Sánchez Miranda

-* Manager of everything related to the Database, being the one who most dominates this aspect with his great ability to perform queries.
+* Database analyst and one of the creators of the Twitter clone REST API, his extensive knowledge in information management has allowed there to be no problems when creating the files that are sent by the API.

 | #   | Commit      |     | #   | File |
 | :-: | :---------: | :-: | :-: | :--: |